Overwatering

 Pest Infestations: Pests such as mosquitoes and grubs are more likely to infest a waterlogged lawn.

-Encourages Weeds: Weeds like crabgrass and sedges thrive in wet conditions.
+Weeds like crabgrass, plantain, and sedges thrive in wet conditions.
 Overwatering gives these weeds a competitive advantage over grass.

 To avoid these issues, lawns should be watered deeply but infrequently, allowing the soil to dry out between watering sessions.
 The 1-2-3-2-1 lawn watering technique is programmed to prevent overwatering of a lawn.
 This technique also promotes healthy root growth and helps maintain a balanced, vibrant lawn.